KuznetsovVlads/KuznetsovVlads/README.md

 - 👋 Hi, I’m @KuznetsovVlads
 - 👀 I’m interested in bike rides, new technologies, IT
-- 🌱 I’m currently learning: Java Script, React, ...
+- 🌱 I’m currently learning: Ruby, JavaScript, React, ...

 - 📫 How to reach me: Vladkouznecov@gmail.com